 Disney's ships offer arguably the best entertainment at sea for families, with large-scale, Broadway-style productions in the Walt Disney Theater -- found on every ship.
 Each ship also has its own signature show, each of which features favorite Disney characters and movies, like the Wonder's "Toy Story-The Musical."
 And the Magic's, "Twice Charmed -- An Original Twist on the Cinderella Story."
 Disney was also the first cruise line to do fireworks at sea.
 They light them off as part of their "Mickey's Pirates IN the Caribbean" celebration where kids dress up, dance and play pirate games.
 On the Dream, the show includes a visit from Jack Sparrow, who repels off the ship's funnel.

 For many families, character greetings are an essential part of the Disney cruise experience.
 Kids can meet and greet the characters at dozens of scheduled times throughout the cruise.
 Often, you'll see them wandering around, and they always stop for a photo.
 They also pay visits to the kids' clubs.
 On the new Dream, they interact with kids via a jumbo screen in Oceaneer's Club and Lab.
+Frozen's Anna and Elsa can be found on select sailings on the Disney Magic and Disney Wonder, while the characters of Star Wars can be found onboard Fantasy for special Star Wars at Sea sailings.

 Another appealing aspect of taking a Disney cruise with the kids, as opposed to a Disney park or resort visit, is that there are plenty of kid-free spaces onboard all of their ships.
 Each has a secluded section of adults-only bars and clubs -- Route 66 on the Wonder, Beat Street on the Magic and The District on the Dream -- offer parents a retreat in the evenings, while the kids are enjoying the supervised activities in the clubs.
 You'll also find a quiet, adults-only pool on each ship, as well as a wonderfully relaxing and serene Vista Spa, operated by Steiner of London.
 Palo is an amazing adults-only Italian restaurant on all the Disney ships.
 Also, the new Dream and Fantasy have a second kid-free option named after the famous rat chef in "Ratatouille" -- Remy.